 Black Friday and Cyber Monday are long-anticipated days for retail lovers in the US, the UK and other countries all over the world.

 Black Friday is the Friday following Thanksgiving Day in the United States and around the world.
 Many stores offer highly promoted sales on Black Friday and open very early to queues of people.
 Black Friday has routinely been the busiest shopping day of the year since at least 2005.
-Last year, we saw a shift in people shopping in person to the majority of people shopping online on Black Friday as well as Cyber Monday, due to Lockdown restrictions and social distancing not really going hand-in-hand with the normal busyness of Black Friday.
-After missing out last year, I’m sure many people will prefer to get their ‘deal’ in person.
+For the last couple of years, we’ve seen a shift in people shopping in person to the majority of people shopping online on Black Friday as well as Cyber Monday, due to Lockdown restrictions and social distancing not really going hand-in-hand with the normal busyness of Black Friday.
+This year, I’m sure many people will prefer to get their ‘deal’ in person.
 As with all sales there is only ever a limited number of discounted items and they’re far easier to grab in a store (or so people think) then up against the million or so refreshing the page on Amazon.
 So, if you’re selling B2B and you have enough of a profit margin to support a Black-Friday like sale then don’t let the Black Friday and Cyber event pass you without a chance.
 Make sure you have a Black Friday Strategy for the sales, marketing and strategy which means.
 Make sure your online store is ready.
 Make sure your customers know you’re going to have deals.
 Should you become a Viral Black Friday deal then make sure you can deliver on the products you sell (Make sure your logistics are up to scratch and your stock levels accurate).

 Over the past year, while shops have been shut, e-Commerce sites have been both the only source of shopping for customers and the only way businesses have been able to sell these goods.
 E-commerce’s share of global retail trade rose from 14% in 2019 to about 17% in 2020.
 There are many benefits of e-Commerce websites, but with every new phase of e-Commerce, the customer expectations on the experience they receive raises the bar on how a site needs to look and perform, which gives businesses the chance to reach their full potential, constantly better themselves, stand out from the crowd, and ultimately sell more products!
 E-Commerce is 24/7 selling, which increases your customer reach to an endless amount, whereby also increasing conversion rates.
 You have so much control and knowledge of your business by going e-Commerce, as everything you need to know is in one place, like monthly insights and payment.
 The secure payments, raise the value and trust of your products, resulting in repeat business from loyal customers.
 Additionally, there are low overheads, no need for big or elaborate premises, and in some cases, they can drop-ship which can reduce the need for big stock holdings tying up much needed business capital.